Linda A Kiley, MD

 Until recently, traditional therapies for vaginal atrophy included hormonal treatment such as estrogen, an oral medication called Osphena, and a variety of vaginal moisturizers and/or lubricants.
 Many women are unwilling or unable to take hormones either because they are breast or uterine cancer survivors or because they have tried hormone therapy without success.

-Fortunately, there is a new non-hormonal treatment called MonaLisa Touch™ that has been shown to be very effective in treating this problem.
+Fortunately, there is a new non-hormonal treatment that has improved on traditional laser therapy, called MorpheusV (radiofrequency with microneedling) that has been shown to be very effective in treating this problem.

-MonaLisa Touch is a minimally-invasive treatment designed to improve the health and pliability of the vaginal mucosa (inner lining of the vagina).
-A specially designed CO2 fractional laser is used in an office setting to treat an atrophic or thin and sensitive vaginal wall.
-The laser has the unique ability to bring penetrating light (laser) energy deep into the layers of the vaginal wall in a manner that stimulates collagen and returns the vaginal tissue to the condition present prior to the changes induced by menopause or other causes.
+MorpheusV is a minimally-invasive treatment designed to improve the health and pliability of the vaginal mucosa (inner lining of the vagina).
+A specially designed microneedling device using radiofrequency is used in an office setting to treat an atrophic or thin and sensitive vaginal wall.
+Using this technique, it is possible to deliver radiofrequency energy deep into the layers of the vaginal wall in a manner that stimulates collagen and returns the vaginal tissue to the condition present prior to the changes induced by menopause or other causes.
+Although lasers have been previously used for this application, the advantage of using a radiofrequency delivered via microneedling allows for deeper penetration into the tissue without the complicating factors arising from use of lasers.
+No eye protection is needed, and deeper penetration into the tissue promotes a more robust collagen and vascular (support tissue and blood flow) response.

 How successful is the therapy?

-Studies from Europe have demonstrated a significant improvement in the symptoms beginning as soon as a few weeks following the first treatment.
-A recent study performed at The Christ Hospital and Stanford University (the first US trial) confirms these findings.
+Studies in the US and worldwise have demonstrated a significant improvement in the symptoms beginning as soon as a few weeks following the first treatment.

 How many treatments are necessary?

-The recommended treatment program is three treatments, each six weeks apart.
-This usually allows a significant or complete relief of symptoms for approximately one year, after which another treatment session is usually required.
+The recommended treatment program is three treatments, each four weeks apart.
+This usually allows a significant or complete relief of symptoms for approximately up to one year, after which another treatment session is usually required.

 Is the treatment painful?

-No anesthesia has been necessary for any patient prior to or during treatment.
-The procedure is done in a simple manner by placing a small probe in the vagina (see illustration) with minimal to no discomfort.
+Because of the depth of penetration, topical anesthesia is typically placed for several minutes prior to the procedure.
+For some women, additional nitrous oxide inhalation during the procedure is helpful if they note more than minimal discomfort.
+The procedure is done in a simple manner by placing a small probe in the vagina (see illustration) with minimal discomfort.
 The treatment session lasts approximately five minutes, and no post treatment pain medication is required.

 Are there any post-treatment restrictions?

 As mentioned, most women have minimal to no pain with the therapy, however, a few women may note some slight localized discomfort.
+Mild vaginal spotting or bleeding may sometimes occur for a short time after the procedure.
 Full activity is usually resumed within 24 to 48 hours.
+It is recommended to avoid vaginal penetration for 72 hours following the procedure.

 Are there any side effects or complications?